LogtalkDotOrg/logtalk3/manuals/_sources/devtools/debugger.rst.txt

 want to trace.
 This issue, if present, usually only affects the first predicate clause.

-Line number spy points are currently not available when using XSB as the Prolog backend compiler.
+Clause breakpoints are currently not available when using XSB as the Prolog backend compiler.